 Find your center: That’s my motto for success in the workplace, and in life.

-As executive vice president for Booz Allen’s digital business, I know that my center—what makes me happy in connecting with clients—is my passion for developing digital solutions that are both cutting edge and truly meaningful to people’s lives.
+As leader in Booz Allen’s digital business, I know that my center—what makes me happy in connecting with clients—is my passion for developing digital solutions that are both cutting edge and truly meaningful to people’s lives.

 And when I’m not working, I’m also living by that motto, whether trolling for tuna in the Gulfstream or practicing tai chi.

-Executive Vice President Greg Wenzel leads our Digital Solutions initiative focusing on the Internet of Things.
+Greg Wenzel leads our Digital Solutions initiative, focusing on the Internet of Things.
 He and his teams deliver modular agile solutions that integrate deep understanding of mission and systems development with the latest technologies in social, mobile, and cloud computing.

 Greg focuses on the consumer/interactive aspects creating new solutions for our government-to-citizen, Command, Control, Intelligence, Surveillance, Reconnaissance (C4ISR), and health clients.
 He has a proven track record applying emerging technologies, such as cloud computing and service-oriented architecture, to design, develop, and deliver large-scale, enterprise systems to address transformational business and mission needs.
 Greg has a deep understanding in the Department of Defense (DoD) C4ISR mission area and enterprise integration leveraging API design and management.